djmenig/my.bookshelf/README.md

 Open Library is the chosen API for this project: https://openlibrary.org/developers/api

 ### The project showcases the following skills:
+- Front-end (HTML, CSS, JavaScript)
 - Use of a public API
-- Experience with Express/Node.js for server-side programming
+- Express/Node.js for server-side programming
 - Demonstrate ability to Create Read Update and Delete data in a PostgreSQL Database to persist data.

 ## Current web url for *Bookshelf*